Bake Matcher

 Detect Conflicts:

-You can resolve conflicting low-poly objects by adjusting the Distance value or by adjusting the origin point positions for Origin Mode.
+You can resolve conflicting low-poly or high-poly objects by adjusting the Distance value or by adjusting the origin point positions for Origin Mode.
 This tool is intended to be used before Match Bake Objects, as it will avoid overlap in the matching process.

 Find Unmatched: